mikeyolang/Hackerank-30-Days-of-Code-java-/README.md

 # Hackerank-30-Days-of-Code-java-
 The hackerank 30 days of code in java
+I used Java 8